-The vision for this office follows a three pronged approach to improve the student experience at SFU.
-Focus areas are Academic and Institutional Advocacy for when a student is in conflict with the University, Personal Advocacy for when a student needs access to resources, services or supports on an individual level and Policy Advocacy for when an existing policy creates systemic issues affecting all students and needs to be amended, revised or abandoned.
+The vision for this office follows a three-pronged approach to improving the student experience at SFU.
+Focus areas are Academic and Institutional Advocacy for when a student is in conflict with the University, Personal Advocacy for when a student needs access to resources, services or supports on an individual level, and Policy Advocacy for when an existing policy creates systemic issues affecting all students and needs to be amended, revised or abandoned.

 Key guiding principles are honesty, confidentiality, and consent before initiating any action on your behalf.
 Nothing will be repeated or done with your express consent unless required by law.

 Just about anything!
 Because the office is new, we are still working to define its role, but the following list are the most common reasons for students to seek out assistance from the Student Advocate: